 Zack actually caught up to Hollander quicker than expected… because he had broken out of prison in the ruckus and now was on the run from both sides!
 Zack was held back by the rapidly degrading Genesis clones, and seemed to have caught up to Hollander in a room that I suspect was meant as a loading buffer back in FFVII, as it serves no in-universe purpose and simply serves as a doorway between two open streets.
 Next, we’ll watch as Hollander trips over a save point!

 Hollander got away, with Zack being interrupted by a rickety old tank.
 After that midboss battle (which ended almost instantaneously with our overpowered stats), Tseng and a group of guards (including Cloud) secured the room, and Zack was able to move on.
 But circumstances once again favoured Hollander: Genesis’ army was sending robots to breach the blast doors into the loading zone I had mentioned previously.
-We prevented them all from reaching the doors.
+This was a minigame sequence of sorts, and Kyle and I prevented them all from reaching the doors.
 This was incredibly tedious and not exactly challenging, since the robots stop moving whenever you enter combat.
 Since it’s not like you need to do anything outside of combat that might distract you, there’s no reason that anyone should miss any robots here, honestly.

 Reaching the top of the city (we were so tired of fights after the defence mission that we kept hugging the walls in hopes of avoiding enemy spawn zones), Zack is somehow ambushed by a giant robot, the Guard Scorpion.
 As Kyle remarked: “Can’t hear the sneaking tank.”
 This is the chapter’s major boss, which is a bit of a letdown after Angeal Penance, but I suppose anything would be.
 But to me, the new player, it was actually something of a letdown after nearly everything before it?
 Bosses of Crisis Core sound off!
 Behemoth; Ifrit; Bahamut; some random robots that, while lacking in most criteria, were at the very least redesigns of Warmech; Bahamut Fury; and Angeal Penance.
 It wasn’t until much later that I discovered exactly why this robot was a big deal: it’s the first boss of FFVII itself!
 Okay, okay, that’s more than acceptable I don’t know how it got powered down so much between games that it went from mid-game boss to tutorial boss, but hey.